Changes that started on 1 July 2024

 If you already have a grievance procedure

 If you already have a compliant grievance procedure in your constitution, you can continue to follow it.
-You will not need to make any changes to your constitution.
+You do not need to make any changes to your constitution.

 If your grievance procedure does not comply

-If you have a grievance procedure in your rules that will not comply with the upcoming changes, it will be invalid and you will need to follow the model rules grievance procedure.
+If you have a grievance procedure in your rules that does not comply with the changes effective 1 July 2024, it becomes invalid, and you must follow the model rules grievance procedure.

 If you wish to follow your own grievance procedure, you will need to adopt a compliant version into your constitution.